“What’s so bad about being a

 ‘I know and do what is right for me’

 Physically: Flower Essences are one of my favourite tools to use, namely since they work so effectively with so little effort.
 The longer you use them and the deeper they rebalance and anchor.
-Get in touch with me here, if you’d like me to send you some.
+You can order some here, or get in touch with me if you can’t see yours in the list.

-So, lovely one, if you relate to these perfectionist tendencies, I hope this has helped and don’t hesitate to get in touch with me if you’d like some backup to remove those boulders you’re carrying.
+So, lovely one, if you relate to these perfectionist tendencies, I hope this has helped and don’t hesitate to get in touch with me or book a session if you’d like some some fast track backup to remove those boulders you’re carrying.

 Speak to you soon!